ppone/docs/integrations/affinipay.md

 1. From the Invoiced dashboard go to **Settings** &rarr; **Payments**.

-2. Click **Setup** on the payment method you want to accept.
+2. Click **Setup** on the payment method you want to accept

+3. Click **Connect Payment Gateway**.

-3. Select **AffiniPay**, **CPACharge**, or **LawPay** as the payment gateway.
+4. Select **AffiniPay**, **CPACharge**, or **LawPay** as the payment gateway.
 We will select LawPay in this example.

-4. Click **Connect to LawPay**.
+5. Click **Connect to LawPay**.
 You will be taken to a screen to sign into your LawPay account, if you are not already signed in.
 Enter in your LawPay username and password and click **Sign In**.

-5. You then need to authorize the Invoiced application by clicking  **Authorize**.
+6. You then need to authorize the Invoiced application by clicking  **Authorize**.

-6. Your LawPay account is now connected and the payment method is enabled.
+7. Your LawPay account is now connected and the payment method is enabled.

-7. You might need to change the default AffiniPay account that will be used to receive payments.
+8. You might need to change the default AffiniPay account that will be used to receive payments.
 We will select the operating account by default, however, you may wish to receive payments in a different account.

 ## Using Multiple Accounts (Trust or Operating)